thaldrin/thaldrin/README.md

 - Supabase
 - [yiff.rest] API Key
 - [sheri.bot] API Key
+- [thaldr.in] API Key
+- Docker

 Thaldrin uses Supabase as his Database backend. \
-His Image and Roleplay Commands are backed by the APIs provided by [Sheri] and [Furry Bot]
+His Image and Roleplay Commands are backed by the APIs provided by [sheri.bot], [yiff.rest], and [thaldr.in]

 # Run locally